en-ashay/Facial_expression_detection/README.md

 * it gave 63.352 accuracy  loss 1.196

-* addind 2 more conv2d layers and a dense layer didn't help
+* adding 2 more conv2d layers and a dense layer didn't help

 * Since the performance decreased, we are not providing a link for the model
 # Model 4